 The Company has a scheme for accrual of leave for employees.
 The leave policy permits the eligible employees to carry forward a portion of the unutilized accrued compensated absences, and utilize it in future service periods or receive cash compensation on separation.
 In addition, the unutilized accrued leave absences for the previous financial year would be paid annually to the employees, subject to a ceiling.
 The liability of accrued leave is determined on the basis of Actuarial Valuation carried out at the year end.

-5.1.12 Remuneration to Managerial and Key Management Persons Qualitative Disclosure
+5.1.11 Remuneration to Managerial and Key Management Persons

-Composition: In terms of provisions of the Act, Listing Regulations and IRDAI CG guidelines, the Board Nomination and Remuneration Committee comprises of four members out of which three (3) are Non-executive, Independent Directors and one is Non-executive Non-Independent Director.
-The Board Nomination and Remuneration Committee is chaired by Mr. Uday Chitale, Non-executive, Independent Director of the Company.
+Composition: In terms of provisions of the Act, SEBI LODR Listing Regulations and IRDAI CG Regulations, the Board Nomination and Remuneration Committee comprises of four members out of which three (3) are Non-executive, Independent Directors and one is Non-executive Non-Independent Director.
+The Board Nomination and Remuneration Committee is chaired by Mr. Ved Prakash Chaturvedi, Non-executive, Independent Director of the Company.
 The composition of the Board Nomination and Remuneration Committee is given below -

 Mandate of the Nomination and Remuneration Committee:

-(i) To formulate the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration for the directors, key managerial personnel and other employees.
+(1) To formulate the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy, relating to the remuneration for the directors, Key Managerial personnel, Key Management Persons and other employees.

-(iv) To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, recommend to the Board their appointment and removal, and formulate a criteria for evaluation of every director's performance.
+(4) To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, recommend to the Board their appointment and removal, and formulate criteria for evaluation of every director’s performance, evaluation of the performance of Board and its committees; performance evaluation of the Chairperson of the Board and review its implementation and compliance.

-(vi) To approve the compensation programme and to ensure that remuneration to directors, key managerial personnel and senior management involves a balance between fixed and incentive pay reflecting short and long term performance objectives appropriate to the working of the Company and its goals.
+(6) To approve the compensation programme and to ensure that remuneration to directors, key managerial personnel, key management persons and senior management involves a balance between fixed and incentive pay reflecting short and long term performance objectives appropriate to the working of the Company and its goals.

-(vii) To ensure that the proposed appointments/ re-appointments of key managerial personnel or directors are in conformity with the Board approved policy.
+(7) To ensure that the proposed appointments/ re-appointments of key managerial personnel, key management persons or directors are in conformity with the Board approved policy.

-(xi) To carry out any other function, if any, as prescribed in the terms of reference of the Board Nomination and Remuneration Committee and any other terms of reference as may be decided by the Board and/or specified/provided under the Companies Act, 2013 or the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, or by any other regulatory authority.
+(12) To carry out any other function, if any, as prescribed in the terms of reference of the Board Nomination and Remuneration Committee and any other terms of reference as may be decided by the Board and/or specified/provided under the Companies Act, 2013 or the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, and the IRDAI (Corporate Governance for Insurers) Regulations, 2024 read with Master Circular on Corporate Governance for Insurers, 2024 and by any other regulatory authority.

 1. Key features and objectives of remuneration policy